bmeyers202/Language-Parser/README.md

 **semantics.l**:

     The file contains the semantic rules for the file inputs.
-This file will print each token and reutn the token identifiers for use in the syntax.y file grammar rules.
+This file will print each token and return the token identifiers for use in the syntax.y file grammar rules.

 **syntax.y**: